 The applicant states that remaining portions of the property will be able to continue to be farmed.
-The applicant divides the remainder of the parcel into three pieces and describes how each of the two pieces that are currently being farmed (the third piece is a wooded area that has never been farmed), can be accessed for farming and how farming practices can continue on each piece after the facility were installed.
+The remainder of the property contains five commercial greenhouses, according to the Tax Assessor's records, and approximately two acress of wooded land that appears to have never been farmed.
+The greenhouses can be accessed by the existing driveway.
 This criterion appears to be met.